hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 * Facet label background
 * Legend appearance

 There are built-in themes we can use (i.e. `theme_bw()`) that mostly change the background/foreground colors, by adding it as an additional layer.
-A nice resource for exploring pre-set themes is [available](https://ggplot2.tidyverse.org/reference/ggtheme.html) from Tidyverse.
+A nice resource for exploring pre-set themes is [available](https://ggplot2.tidyverse.org/reference/ggtheme.html) from Tidyverse ggplot2 reference.

 Let's add a layer `theme_bw()`.